Filed under: Cloud Engineering · AI Infrastructure · Local Lab

 }'

-nodeand args to the full path of yourserver.js
+node, args set to the full path ofserver.js

 curl http://localhost:8080/api/mcp/clients